-In this thesis my objective is to investigate how ICT relate to productivity and organisational structure of a firm.
-My first hypothesis is that there is a positive impact running through the chain of fast broadband to high ICT use to high productivity.
+In this thesis the objective is to investigate how ICT relate to productivity and organisational structure of a firm.
+The first hypothesis is that there is a positive impact running through the chain of fast broadband to high ICT use to high productivity.
 This will be tested by following the development of a number of firms in Sweden over a 7 year period.

-I am also looking to establish some facts about how organisational characteristics and ICT presence relate.
-My second hypothesis is that if high ICT presence can be thought of as high fluidity of information then the organisation will be positively affected in ways of flexibility; both structural and individual.
+The study will also try to establish some facts about how organisational characteristics and ICT presence relate.
+The second hypothesis is that if high ICT presence can be thought of as high fluidity of information then the organisation will be positively affected in ways of flexibility; both structural and individual.
 With high ICT presence the firm organisation will be characterised by high measures flexibility.
 This will be tested by combining the ICT measure with different proxies for firm flexibility.